To help you with your Search Engine Optimisation, you can use a WordPress SEO plug-in by Yoast, with an easy to understand traffic light system.

 How to use the WordPress SEO plug-in:

-- To use it, first enter the most important keyword or phrase you would like the page to be found for: e.g. ‘SEO plug-in‘ – into the ‘Focus Keyword‘ box.
+- To use it, first enter the most important keyword or phrase you would like the page to be found for: e.g. for this page: ‘SEO plug-in‘ – into the ‘Focus Keyword‘ box.

-Edit your page so that your keyword appears in all 5 places*:
+Edit your page so that your keyword appears in these 5 places*:

 - Article Heading: The page heading (above the edit box) Use between 40 & 55 characters.

-- Page title: Usually the same as the heading – but this refers to the ‘SEO title’ box just below.
+- Page title: Usually, but not necessarily, the same as the heading – this refers to the ‘SEO title’ box just below.

 - Page URL: WARNING*: DO NOT edit the URL if there may be links to this page – they WILL BREAK.